The Mona Lisa has been caked in attempted vandalism stunt – KION546

 Leonardo da Vinci’s masterpiece, arguably the most famous painting in the world, draws millions of visitors each year who line up to pose with the small artwork, which is just over 2.5 feet tall and under 2 feet wide.

 The enigmatic portrait is no stranger to both vandalism and thievery.
-It was stolen in 1911 by a Louvre employee, raising its international profile, and the bottom of the canvas suffered an acid attack in the 1950s, leading to its beefed-up protection — including the bulletproof glass.
+It was stolen in 1911 by a Louvre employee, raising its international profile, and the bottom of the canvas suffered an acid attack in the 1950s, leading the museum to beef up protective measures surrounding the work — including the bulletproof glass.
 In 2009, a woman angrily threw a ceramic cup at the painting, breaking the cup but leaving the painting unharmed.

 The-CNN-Wire

-Note: This article has been updated with a statement from the Louvre.